jia-xinyu/jia-xinyu.github.io/_projects/4_project.md

     Gspeed 2018-E (left) and its CFRP monocoque (right).
 </div>

 Previous cockpits were mainly made up of steel [trusses](https://en.wikipedia.org/wiki/Truss) (4130 / 30CrMoA).
-They ensure the safety of our driver and connect all vehicle subsystems, so there are high requirements for stiffness, precision, weight, and vibration mode.
+They ensured the safety of our driver and connected all vehicle subsystems, so there were high requirements for stiffness, precision, weight, and vibration mode.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">